D-ESWAR/log4j/README.md

 ```
 # Mitigation
 ## TO PREVENT

 `solr.in.sh` its contain `apache server` config files

 `locate solr.in.sh`

 1.What is the full path of the specific solr.in.sh file?

 Answer:`/etc/default/solr.in.sh`

+cd to /etc/default

+nano solr.in.sh 'SOLR_OPTS="$SOLR_OPTS -Dlog4j2.formatMsgNoLookups=true"' paste in the file inside

+(its solve the expolittation of restict)

+And the restart the   command # sudo /etc/init.d/solr restart

+Succesfully done ,now we are going to check  agin the exploit

+If you check its not receive the request and trigger

+# PATCHING
+If  update 2.17.0 latest version
+Disable jdn
+Where appropriate, please ensure you patch the logging-log4j package to version 2.16.0 or higher (as new releases come available).
+In version 2.16.0 , JNDI is fully disabled, support for Message Lookups is removed, and the new Dos vulnerability CVE-2021-45046 is not present.
+Download this release here: https://github.com//logging-log4j2/releases/tag/rel%2F2.16.0

+# CREDITS AND AUTHOR NOTES

+Room CREATED by JohnHammond